Dakostu/Straftguessr/README.md

 ## Features

 - 1,100+ screenshots from STRAFTAT maps
+- A leaderboard for more competition
 - Guess which map the screenshot depicts
 - Three difficulty levels:
   - **Easy**: obvious locations reachable by foot without tricks
   - **Medium**: harder to reach/discern locations that require intermediate map familiarity
   - **Hard**: obscure, hard-to-reach areas for expert players/Movement Monsters
+- Comp Mode: Make your game harder, but gain more points

 ## How to Play